openfaas/openfaas.github.io/_posts/2020-09-16-openfaas-oidc-okta.md

 Bring enterprise authentication and Single Sign-on (SSO) to OpenFaaS with Okta and OpenID Connect

+> Note: This article is over 4 years old.
+IAM for OpenFaaS has replaced all the instructions in this article.
+See: [Identity and Access Management (IAM)](https://docs.openfaas.com/openfaas-pro/iam/overview/) and [Single Sign-On (SSO)](https://docs.openfaas.com/openfaas-pro/sso/overview/)

 ## Enterprise authentication

 OpenID Connect is a common standard that builds upon OAuth2 to enable authentication to services and applications.
 Solutions like [Okta](https://www.okta.com) can be used to enable Single Sign-On across a number of third-party and in-house applications.
 This reduces the burden on IT administrators - fewer requests to reset passwords, fewer employees will share credentials and policy can enforced in one place.